Pittsburgh International Airport: Opening

 In preparation for the airport's projected opening in fall 2025, the airport authority held trial days with 2,000 volunteers who simulated different parts of the travel experience.
 An open house and a gala with Jeff Goldblum and the Pittsburgh Symphony Orchestra at the new terminal to celebrate its completion were held in October 2025.
 Additional renovations for the airside terminal are planned, including renovations to the gate areas, restrooms and reconfiguring of the A and B concourses.

-Pittsburgh's new terminal building opened on November 18, 2025, with a commencement ceremony and about 20,000 passengers expected to travel on the day of its opening.
+Pittsburgh's new terminal building opened on November 18, 2025, ahead of the busy Thanksgiving and Christmas travel seasons.

+In December 2025, Aer Lingus announced new service between Pittsburgh and Dublin for the first time, beginning in May 2026 four times weekly.

 Facilities

 The airport is partly in Findlay Township, and partly in Moon Township.
 The Air Reserve Station is in Moon Township.